valkeahat/hackthebox/cronos.md

 as a username works.
 After logging in we are treated with a submit form for a Net Tool v0.1.

-Since SQL injection seems to work do some more investigation with sqlmap
+Since SQL injection seems to work do some more investigation with sqlmap.
+This is not strictly needed for the machine but good exercise.

 Databases